The 11+ and Grammar schools in Birmingham

 A girls only Grammar option, located very close to the boys’ Handsworth site.
 It has 180 places for year 7 entry.

 Access revolutionary 11+ preparation resources

 If your child is sitting the 11+ for Surrey, EdPlace is here to help!
-Coming summer 2019, EdPlace are launching visionary, new resources which will transform 11+ preparation for your child.
+EdPlace have launched visionary, new resources which will transform 11+ preparation for your child.

 - Our holistic approach revolutionises the 11+ by discreetly progressing your child to remove pressures, helping them enjoy learning and feel confident.

 - Get ahead with engaging non-verbal and verbal reasoning activities and practice papers for ages 8-11 tailored to CEM or GL exam boards.

 - Visionary new 11+ specific English and Maths practice.

 - Track and measure your child's exam readiness and build their confidence so they're more than ready to show their skills come test day!

 We're here to help your child smash whatever comes their way!
 From Year 1 - GCSE, our students progress 150% across English, maths and science over a school year; from ABCs - GCSEs, EdPlace is here for the 11+, and beyond!